Snooker World Championship 2023: Prize money, Kyren Wilson maximum, 147 prize, how many 147s ever, draw, how to watch

 When is the final and what is the format?

-The final will be between the winners of the two semi finals – Luca Brecel v Si Jiahui and Mark Allen v Mark Selby – which are currently underway.

-It will be the best of 35 frames (first to 18) and will start at 1pm on Sunday, April 30.
+It will be the best of 35 frames (first to 18) and started at 1pm on Sunday, April 30.

 Who has won the most World Championships?